 What work experience do I need to become a Civil Engineering Technician?

-Civil Engineering Technicians Sector
+Civil Engineering Technicians work in the following industries:

 Are you already one of the many Civil Engineering Technician in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: